-It was apparent that the process for conducting maintenance on level crossing pedestrian gates varied between maintenance personnel.
-In this case, the workers adopted a process whereby the presence of a train was used to operate the level crossing equipment and maintenance and/or adjustment of the gate control arm was undertaken while the gate was in the closed position.
-This process meant that workers would be positioned within the danger zone, and focused on the maintenance task, at a time when trains were present and without a barrier between themselves and the track.
+The ATSB's investigation found that the process for conducting maintenance on level crossing pedestrian gates varied between personnel.
+In the subject case, the workers adopted a process whereby the presence of a train was used to operate the level crossing equipment and maintenance and/or adjustment of the gate control arm was undertaken while the gate was in the closed position.
+This process meant that workers would be positioned within the danger zone, and focused on the maintenance task, at a time when trains were present, and without a barrier between themselves and the track.